Realm-of-Nayshia/Cakenaysh-Archive/README.md

 # Cakenaysh
-Core plugin behind the Cakenaysh minecraft server.
+Archive of the core plugin behind the Cakenaysh minecraft server.